Apple Valley Center in Ayer, MA

 Pros

-• pro The facility is described as clean and well-maintained, creating a cheerful atmosphere for residents.
+• pro The facility is clean and well maintained with a pleasant atmosphere.

 Cons